 What is learned helplessness?

-It causes them to lose the motivation to try to control or manage situations in their lives.
+It causes them to lose motivation to control or manage situations.
 Instead, they become conditioned to believe that a dangerous position is unchangeable or inescapable.

 What are the key symptoms of learned helplessness?